Jack Earl (Australian sailor): Log Books

 Earl created 12 elaborately illustrated log books documenting the circumnavigation.
 The logs were intermittently sent home when the 'Kathleen' reached port, and not only documented the voyage, but served as letters to his wife.
+The original log books are held in the collection of the NSW State Library (Mitchell Library).
+A facsimile limited edition of 200 copies was published by Weldon Publishing in 1991.

 Sydney to Hobart race

-The foundations of the Sydney to Hobart race were laid on boxing day in 1945 when a planned cruise by Earl to celebrate the end of WWII was turned into a race with friends featuring nine yachts.
+Earl, a founding member of the CYCA, was integral to the foundation of the Sydney to Hobart yacht race, when a planned cruise by Earl to celebrate the end of WWII was turned into a race with friends featuring nine yachts who left Sydney on Boxing Day in 1945.
 The race was won by the Englishman Captain John Illingworth's 'Rani', and the 'Kathleen Gillett' finished third on handicap.

 Artist

 Earl has been described as Australia's leading maritime artist, painting yachts and historical maritime events on commission.
-He was initially trained in art by his father Frank, whose own father had been a professional artist.
-Earl later studied at the Julian Ashton Art School, and the Royal Art Society.
+He was initially trained in art by his father Frank, whose own father was the highly regarded British artist, George Earl.
+Jack Earl later studied at the Julian Ashton Art School, and the Royal Art Society.
+Other immediate members of the Earl family were also world renowned artists and include Maude Earl (1863–1943), Thomas Percy Earl and Thomas William Earl, and Jack's daughter, Maris Earl.

 In the 1950s, he became a full time marine artist.
 Earl's work is popular in yacht clubs around the world.